 You may transfer up to 8 non-Illinois graduate level credits into the program as long as the credits have not been applied to another degree program.
-Additional requirements apply; please see our handbook for more details.
+Additional requirements apply; please see the M.Eng.ME Student Handbook for more details.

 Can I apply to the Master of Engineering program and later transfer to the Master of Science program?

 No. Admission or enrollment in the Master of Engineering program is not transferable to our department’s Master of Science programs.

 Can I pursue a PhD after the Master of Engineering degree?

 Yes; upon completion of the Master of Engineering degree, students are eligible to apply to the PhD program.
 If a MechSE faculty member has offered you a research assistantship (RA) appointment, then you do not have to apply and may submit a Graduate Student Record Form to petition for entry to the PhD program.
 If a MechSE faculty member has not offered you an RA appointment, then you should apply to the PhD program using the regular application system.
 All applications are subject to any posted application deadlines.

 After enrollment in the program, is there a minimum GPA I must maintain?